-- Five gas importers as Respondents in SCC and UNCITRAL arbitrations in Stockholm initiated by an upstream supplier.
+- Five gas importers, Respondents in SCC and UNCITRAL arbitrations in Stockholm initiated by an upstream supplier.
 The disputes arise from a gas price review clause in long-term supply contracts.
 Swedish law applies.

-- A South East Asian listed company as Claimant in an LMAA arbitration in London against a Chinese shipyard.
+- A South East Asian listed company, Claimant in an LMAA arbitration in London against a Chinese shipyard.
 The dispute arises in connection with various shipbuilding contracts.
 English law applies.

 - A U.S. private equity firm in relation to its acquisition of a leading U.S. dry barge and logistics company, including with respect to issues arising under the general maritime law of the U.S.

 - Two international construction contractors, Respondents in an ICC arbitration in London brought by a Middle Eastern State entity arising out of the development of a world-class medical facility in the Middle East.
 The law of the Claimant’s State governs and the language of the proceedings is English.
 Over $3 billion is at stake.